cengc13/PropMolFlow/README.md

 mv all_fixed_gdb9.sdf data/qm9_raw/
 ```

 **Note**: The SDF file `all_fixed_gdb9.sdf` ([Zenodo version 1](https://zenodo.org/records/15700961)), equivalently released as `rQM9_v0.sdf` ([Zenodo version 3](https://zenodo.org/records/17726328)), was used to train models in the PropMolFlow study.
 It is based on an earlier version of the data-fix pipeline and contains 935 problematic molecules, many of which can be corrected using the updated pipeline described in the paper supplementary information.
 In contrast, the latest version of the pipeline reduces this number to 303 problematic molecules and is available on [Zenodo version 3](https://zenodo.org/records/17726328) and HuggingFace [ColabFit rQM9](https://huggingface.co/datasets/colabfit/rQM9).
-The revised SDF files preserve the original molecule count and ordering to ensure compatibility with the property-value CSV files.
+The revised SDF files preserve the original molecule count and ordering to ensure consistency with the order of the property-value CSV file.
 Therefore, users should remove the provided problematic indices prior to training to ensure data consistency.

+The property MAE and structural validity results trained on `rQM9_v1.sdf` with indices in `problematic_indices_v1.npy` removed and top-1 property embedding methods trained on the `rQM9_v0.sdf` file can be found in the `data/rQM9_v1_SDF_results` folder.
+Compared to the paper results trained on `rQM9_v0.sdf`, the structural validities are slightly higher (better), whereas the property MAEs are slightly higher too (worse).
+Afterall, conclusions in the paper hold.

 ### CSV File for Properties
-As for csv file contains properties values, it is provided in `data/qm9_raw` directory.
+The property-value CSV file is provided in `data/qm9_raw` directory.

 ## Training
 **Note**: Before training the PropMolFlow generative model,  preprocess the `all_fixed_gdb9.sdf` or `rQM_v0.sdf` data first, the yaml configuration file can be arbitrary as long as it contains correct raw data paths and filenames: